spdfg/elektron/README.md

    Possible to setup the constants at runtime based on the environment?
  * Log fix for declining offer -- different reason when insufficient resources as compared to when there are no longer any tasks to schedule.
+ * Have a centralised logFile that can be filtered by identifier.
+All electron logs should go into this file.

 **Requires [Performance Co-Pilot](http://pcp.io/) tool pmdumptext to be installed on the